 When querying via Presto, you must set a Schema for the table(s); the

 Presto does not currently support cost-based JOIN optimizations, meaning JOINs are not automatically reordered based on table size.
 Make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory.
 Otherwise out of memory exceptions will cause the query to fail.

 INSERT OVERWRITE Statements are NOT Supported

 Presto does not currently support INSERT OVERWRITE Statements.
-Please delete table before INSERT INTO.
-See the detail here.
+Make sure that you delete the table before using INSERT INTO.
+See the details here.

 Error Message – NOT_SUPPORTED: NULL values are not allowed on the probe side of SemiJoin operator